B1nus/minitron/README.md

 Learn more about Klipper from their [documentation](https://www.klipper3d.org/pressure_advance.html).

 # Extras
+## Custom extruder and lid
+I have some more [prusa mini mods on my printables account](https://www.printables.com/@Binus_2239073/models).
+It's up to you if you want these mods as well.
+The stock parts work just fine to.
 ### Camera
 Check crowsnests logs to find the search path to your camera.
 Set *cam > device* in the file *crowsnest.conf* to this path.
 Sometimes it takes a while for the camera to load, you might need to refresh the page as well.